ikoote1/Physics-and-Space-Science/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

  > I would like to thank Microverse and its team.
- > I would like to thank Creative Commons license of the design for helping me with designs for the project.
+ > I would like to thank <a href = "https://www.behance.net/adagio07"> Cindy Shin</a> for authoring the <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">design</a> I used in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>